yipwingtim/ViDoRAG/README.md

 pip install -r requirements.txt
 ```
 We recommend following the guidance of the [Colpali-engine](https://github.com/illuin-tech/colpali) and the [Transformer](https://github.com/huggingface/transformers) library to install the most suitable version.
+> ⚠️ During our code review process, we discovered that the latest versions of Transformer, Llama Index, Copali Engine, and Qwen 2.5 are incompatible with each other.
+We recommend setting up separate environments for retriever and generation tasks.
+Detailed guidelines will be provided later.

 Below is a step-by-step guide to help you run the entire framework on your own dataset.
 You can also use individual modules independently: